MedPath

 Detailed Description

-Patients with CMI and MALS usually complain of postprandial abdominal pain, changes in food intake patterns, and weight loss.
+Patients with CMI and MALS usually complain of postprandial abdominal pain, changes in food intake pattern, and weight loss.
 These symptoms are often shared with many other more common diseases.
 Therefore, the diagnosis of CMI, and especially MALS, is often an exclusion diagnosis.
 To this date, no biomarker of intestinal ischemia with sufficient sensitivity and specificity has been identified for routine clinical use.

-In our previous study, we found raised levels of plasma Alpha glutathione S transferase (Alpha GST) (7.8 ng/mL) in patients with CMI caused by atherosclerosis and in patients with MALS (8.4 ng/mL).
-The raised plasma level of Alpha GST has been demonstrated to decrease or normalize after surgical treatment of patients with CMI and MALS as compared with healthy individuals (3.3 ng/mL).
+In a previous study, raised levels of plasma Alpha glutathione S transferase (Alpha GST) (7.8 ng/mL) in patients with CMI caused by atherosclerosis and in the patients with MALS (8.4 ng/mL).
+The raised plasma level of Alpha GST has been demonstrated to decrease or normalize after surgical improvement of the intestinal circulation in patients with CMI and MALS as compared with healthy individuals (3.3 ng/mL).
+However, the study was not appropriately powered and did not include a control group with similar clinical symptoms as in the patients with CMI and MALS.

-The CMI and MALS patients diagnosed with CTA and duplex ultrasound and scheduled to have either endovascular (PTA or stent) or open surgery ( mesenteric bypass ) treatment will be included in this study.
+The CMI and MALS patients diagnosed with CTA and duplex ultrasound and scheduled to have either endovascular (PTA or stent) or open surgery (mesenteric bypass ) treatment will be included in this study.

 The plasma levels of Alpha GST will be compared beside receiver operating characteristic curves (ROC), and the area under the curve(AUC) will be calculated.

-In addition to Alpha GST, the plasma of the study individuals will also be tested for other potential markers of intestinal ischemia, intestinal fatty acid binding protein (i-FABP), citrulline, and ischemia-modified albumin (IMA).
+In addition to Alpha GST, the plasma of the study individuals will also be tested for other potential markers of intestinal ischemia, i.e., intestinal fatty acid binding protein (i-FABP), citrulline, and ischemia-modified albumin (IMA).

-Information from the quality of life and the costs of treatment during the hospital stay will be used to estimate the quality-adjusted life years and the cost-utility of treating patients with CMI and MALS.
+Information from the quality of life and the costs of treatment during the hospital stay will be used to estimate the quality-adjusted life years (QALY) and the cost-utility of treating patients with CMI and MALS.

 Recruitment & Eligibility